Jenn2017/Getting-and-Cleaning-Data-Course-Project/README.md

 Part 4 - Tidy Data.txt - text file created as a result of run_analysis.R.
 It provides a wide tidy data set.

 Part 5 - Group Means.txt  - text file created as a result of run_analysis.R.
 It provides the group means with the average
                         of each variable for each activity and each subject.
+Read using text editor like Notepad++ for better 			                 display

 Codebook.txt  - details the variables, transformations and steps used to create tidy data